 Whether the single part was by way of divorce, breakup, death or choice, it was a big deal, and that changed you.

 You survived that, and not only are you better for it – you’re sexier for it.

 Single moms are sexier!

-Confidence, a full heart, and life experience all equals being a richer, fuller person.
+Confidence, a full heart, and life experience all equal being a richer, fuller person.

 Single mothers accept their bodies.

-Age and childbearing has allowed you to enjoy your body for all it has to offer.
+Age and childbearing have allowed you to enjoy your body for all it has to offer.
 Including sex.